torquebox/torquebox.org/drafts/transactions.md

 Bottom line: **no extra configuration is required**.

+Line below bottom line: hopefully not a deal breaker, but we don't fully support using ERB scriptlets in `database.yml` yet.

 # Let's see some code, kk? kk!

 Here's a typical TorqueBox message handler: